 Subtotal | $0.00 |

 Now, we’ve established the importance of a logo, and you’ve probably already conjured images of several brands with impactful icons.
-But let’s explore some instances where brands, even well-known brands, went awry in their logo evolution process.
+Let’s explore some instances where brands, even well-known ones, went awry in their logo evolution process.

 This worldwide clothing retailer is a mall staple.
 It’s closely associated with its trademark navy and white logo displaying the brand name in elongated capital letters.
 Gap proudly highlights its logo on popular apparel like sweatshirts and T-shirts, but when sales were down in 2010, the company decided to shake things up with a logo refresh.
 Seemingly overnight, their logo went from timeless and sleek to clunky and corporate.

-And let’s just say the public didn’t like the “make-under.”
+And let’s just say the public didn’t like the new look.
 In less than a week, the old logo reappeared after consumers took to social media to express their dislike for the design change.
 The nearly immediate backtrack shows that this was indeed a logo design mistake.
-Always remember: “if it ain’t broke, don’t fix it… with a bad design.”
+Always remember: “If it ain’t broke, don’t fix it … with a bad design.”

 Animal Planet’s original logo had an elephant and an image of the earth.
 It was well known and perfectly appropriate for the brand.
 Then in 2008, the TV network removed the graphics in favor of bold typeface and a sideways “M.” This change appeared nonsensical to many fans of the channel, with some feeling like it added no tangible value or identity to the brand.

 Despite some vocal dislike of the brand redesign, in 2018, Animal Planet introduced a new logo that brought back the elephant into the design and a readable typeface.
-The approach was still modern but more meaningful — a welcome change to the 2008 shift without going backward.
-The elephant is almost moving from the left to the right into tomorrow, symbolizing progress and development.
+The approach was still modern but more meaningful — a welcome change after the 2008 shift without going backward.
+In the new logo, the elephant appears to be moving from the left to the right into tomorrow, symbolizing progress and development.

 This Uber logo design mistake is another famous example of overthinking design elements.
 The popular transport company has played around with a few iterations of their logo, but arguably, the consensus is that the 2016 version garnered the worst reaction.
 In an attempt to gear the brand away from bad press, it went from a stylized “U” to an abstract design that the company said was inspired by the bit and the atom.

-The Sherwin Williams “Cover the Earth” logo exemplifies a logo design mistake that gets a lot of criticism but still lives on despite it.
+The Sherwin Williams “Cover the Earth” logo is an example of a logo design mistake that gets a lot of criticism but still lives on despite it.
 The logo features a globe covered in Sherwin Williams paint.
-Now, this isn’t bad on its own, but in light of accusations of lead poisoning and contamination from its products, that logo doesn’t look as nice.
+Now, this isn’t bad on its own, but in light of accusations of lead poisoning and contamination from its products, that imagery carries some negative meaning.
 It doesn’t help that the paint is red, which is associated with blood.

-Although the logo is still in use today, the change to the Color the Earth logo did not come without its critique.
+Although the logo is still in use today, the design has had to survive some harsh critique.
 This design highlights the importance of knowing your brand’s pain points.
-Your logo has weight and emotion behind it; you want it to tell a story, so make sure you’re telling the right one.
+Your logo has weight and emotion behind it — you want it to tell a story, so make sure you’re telling the right one.

-This widely considered “logo design mistake” still exists, regardless of the pushback against it.
-Pepsi is a brand with longevity on its side, so the logo has naturally changed over the years.
-But somewhere along the way, they found their signature red, white, and blue circle.
+Pepsi is yet another brand which survived the pushback against its perceived logo design mistake.
+Because Pepsi has been around for so long, its logo has naturally changed over the years.
+Somewhere along the way, they introduced their signature red, white, and blue circle.
 Then in 2008, the brand famously paid $1 million for a redesign that many felt was less than stellar, and to some, even devoid of emotion.
-Instead of having the white wave separating its symmetrical red and blue counterparts, Pepsi titled the stripe upward to convey a smile.
+Instead of having the white wave separating its symmetrical red and blue counterparts, Pepsi tilted the stripe upward to convey a smile.
 While this is conceptually clever, color psychology plays a big role in providing the emotional weight of logo design.

-Overall, the public found this design change kind of irrelevant, an idea only reinforced when the briefing behind the brand redesign leaked on the internet.
-It’s another example of a brand overthinking and overreaching of letting the simplicity of a design speak for its brand values.
+Overall, the public found this design change irrelevant, an idea only reinforced when the briefing behind the brand redesign leaked on the internet.
+It’s another example of a brand overthinking and overreaching instead of letting the simplicity of a design speak for its brand values.

-It’s no secret that Microsoft isn’t exactly known for sleek logo designs compared to its competitors, and their search engine is no exception.
+It’s no secret that Microsoft isn’t exactly known for sleek logo designs, and their search engine is no exception.
 Bing, the search engine owned by Microsoft, received the title “worst-designed logo of 2009.”
-With Bing, there’s nothing about the typeface or the colors that are particularly memorable — the design is widely considered to be a “blah” one.
+With Bing, there’s nothing about the typeface or the colors that are particularly memorable.
+The design is widely considered to be forgettable — the exact opposite of what most brands aim for.

 Now, we’ve covered some pretty big brands and their logos, but some brands gain notoriety thanks to the internet.
-An example of this is the logo created by Sun Rise Sushi takes a new look at a logo mistake.
-When your logo accidentally depicts something obscene, then this becomes less of a matter of the nuances of good marketing and more an issue of a complete design oversight.
+One example is Sun Rise Sushi, which made a different type of logo mistake.
+When your logo accidentally depicts something obscene, it becomes less of a matter of the nuances of good marketing and more an issue of a complete design oversight.

 The logo is supposed to depict a sun rising behind a Japanese teahouse, but you can be the judge of that.